-Let the momentum of the tow vehicle and trailer carry you through.
+Let the momentum of the tow vehicle and RV carry you through.
 Apply power gently and stay in the tracks of the previous vehicle.
-If stuck, tow the trailer and tow vehicle out together without unhitching.
+If stuck, tow the RV and tow vehicle out together without unhitching.

-Additional towing safety information can be found at the National Highway Traffic Safety Administration's web site. http://www.nhtsa.dot.gov/Cars/problems/Equipment/towing/Towing.pdf
+Additional towing safety information can be found at the National Highway Traffic Safety Administration's web site https://icsw.nhtsa.gov/cars/problems/equipment/towing/index.htm.